Nikon D780 vs Panasonic ZS200

 Studio photographers will appreciate that the Nikon D780 (unlike the ZS200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D780 and the ZS200 are recent models that are part of the current product line-up.
 The ZS200 replaced the earlier Panasonic ZS100, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D780 and ZS200 can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Panasonic ZS200 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D780 and the Panasonic ZS200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.